aligolji/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+        The dom is the Document Object Model, which basically provides an object model of a webpage that can be used to maniuplate styling and content of a page as well as interactive features without changing the original HTML or CSS of the page.

 2. What is an event?

+        An event is any interaction with the webpage by the user, such a mouse click, copy, or a scroll of the page.

 3. What is an event listener?

+        An event listener is a method that can be attached to an element that listens for an event, or interaction by a user, and handles the event by completing specific responses to the interaction.

 4. Why would we convert a NodeList into an Array?

+        By converting a NodeList into an Array, the data from the NodeList can take advantage of the available array methods such as the .forEach method for iteration and manipulation.

 5. What is a component?

+        A component is a reusable code that can build elements that have the same styling and functionality.
+Allows for cleaner code and not having to repeat the same code over and over to create those like-functioning elemets.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.